liquibase/liquibase-couchbase/README.md

 For more detailed information on how to use this extension, please refer to the documentation.

+## Properties

+If you want override default properties, create `liquibase-couchbase.properties` under your `resources` folder

+List of supported properties you can find in `CouchbaseLiquibaseConfiguration` class

 ## Contributing
 If you would like to contribute to the Couchbase extension for Liquibase, please see the [contribution guidelines](CONTRIBUTING.md).